 In crowded markets, a company can succeed or fail on the strength of brand alone, especially when there are competitors offering similar products and the main differentiation is the messaging and style of your brand.

-By understanding the consumer attitudes towards your brand, and competitor brands, you can action responsive strategies that places real-life insight in the driving seat.
+By understanding the consumer attitudes towards your brand (and competitor brands—yes you can track their brand health too!), you can create strategies that place real-life insight in the driving seat.

 How do you run a brand tracker?